VictorHachard/ubuntu-server-setup/README.md

 ## Simple Configuration Script

-This script automates the configuration of an OCI instance with common settings for security and convenience, including:
+This script automates the configuration of an instance with common settings for security and convenience, including:

 - Updating and upgrading the system
 - Setting the timezone (Brussel)